ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 ## Create Persistent Volumes

-In this section we will create the backend persistant volumes required by CAM.
+In this section we will create the backend persistent volumes required by CAM.
 In this environment we will be using NFS for our backed storage.
 The exports have been created for already and we are using the NFS node in SkyTap as our NFS server.

-The following NFS exports have been created to support our persitent volumes.
+The following NFS exports have been created to support our persistent volumes.

 ```
 /export *(rw,insecure,no_subtree_check,async)